 Discovery Clerks/File Folder Investigators Danielle Keeney and Brandee Schlotterer:

 For their diligent efforts and outstanding contributions during a time of significant work process change.

-Assistant District Attorney Sophia Polites and Detective James Reape:
+Assistant District Attorney Sophia Polites and Detective James Reape (not pictured):

 For the outstanding investigation, prosecution and conviction of Jonathan Cox for Child Rape and Statutory Sexual Assault of a 13-year-old girl.